System Overview

 Update July 2020

 As my personal computer is a Mac running macOS I always used a virtual machine to run the windows only tools from Microchip.
 Until recently I was using Windows XP.
 But in the meantime I have upgraded to Windows 10.
 All tools I use work perfectly fine with Windows 10.
-Just make sure you use the Windws 7,8,10 compatible version for of the ATMISP software.
+Just make sure you use the Windows 7,8,10 compatible version of the ATMISP software.
 I also switched to AVR Studio 7.0 which supports all the new programmers and processors.